eat-up/Eat-Up/README.md

-# Eat Up
+# Eatup

-Eat Up is a way for people who want to eat lunch and meet new people at the same time.
+Eatup is a way for people who want to eat lunch and meet new people at the same time.
 It's a meetup to eat (hence, Eat Up).

 ##How It Works